 Step 1: Start off by saving vegetable scraps until you have a sufficient amount of scraps, around 2-3 quarts.
 Both cooked and raw scraps can be used.
-You can store them in a cool place like a freezer if the process is delaying.
+You can store them in a cool place like a freezer if the process is delayed.

 Step 2: Add them to the food blender (buy an inexpensive one for this purpose).
 Also, pour some amount of water before starting the blender for a smooth paste.

-Step 3: Pour the paste in the bucket.
+Step 3: Pour the paste into the bucket.
 Add half tablespoons of Epsom salt and one-fourth tablespoons of Ammonia to every blender full of concoction.
 Continue to do so till all the scraps are used.

 Step 4: Stir the paste concoction in the bucket thoroughly.
 Cover the bucket and leave it undisturbed for 24 hours.

 Step 5: After 24 hours, the paste will be ready for use.
 To use it, you’ll need to add a quart of paste to one liter of warm water.
 Once it cools down, your vegetable scrap fertilizer is ready for use.

 Apply it directly to the soil nearby the base of the plant.